Downtown Cuyahoga Falls Partnership Announces Completion of 7-Stop History Trail Along Downtown and Cuyahoga River.

 The Partnership is currently seeking additional funding for Phase 2 which incorporates augmented reality technology to bring history to life as an interactive activity.
 If anyone is interested in supporting this initiative, please contact Kaylee Piper at email@example.com.

-The Downtown Cuyahoga Falls Partnership is a 501c3 nonprofit working to revitalize and sustain historic Front Street and its riverfront as a vibrant, year-round destination by promoting economic development and enhancing the downtown district.
+The Downtown Cuyahoga Falls Partnership is a 501c3 community based nonprofit dedicated to enhancing and promoting historic downtown Cuyahoga Falls and its riverfront as a vibrant destination for residents, visitors, and businesses.